01-edu/public/subjects/ascii-art/fs/README.md

-student@ubuntu:~/ascii-art$ ./ascii-art "Hello There!" shadow
+$ go run .
+"Hello There!" shadow

 _|    _|          _| _|                _|_|_|_|_| _|                                  _|
 _|    _|   _|_|   _| _|   _|_|             _|     _|_|_|     _|_|   _|  _|_|   _|_|   _|